 7 Ways to Spring Clean Your Direct Sales Business

-- Do you have empty likes on your Facebook page?
+Do you have empty likes on your Facebook page?
 You know, those people who are never going to buy from you?
 Maybe other consultants in your company or people who liked your page through a like ladder of some sort?
 Having those people on your page is actually not good for it!
 A small following of people who engage with you is way better than a large following of people who don’t care about your business.
 They are unlikely to engage or ever buy from you, so it is a good idea to just get rid of them!
 Go through FB page “likes” and delete anyone who is unlikely to actually buy from you.
+A small following of people who engage is better than a large following of people who don't.
+Click To Tweet

 Well, there you have it.
 7 ways to spring clean your business!
 First, leave me a comment and tell me what you are going to do to spring clean your business, then go get started!
 And be sure to come back when you’re done and tell me what you did and how it went!